akxen/wholesale-price-targeting/README.md

 ## Usage notes
 A large number of output files will be generated when running the `parameter_selector.ipynb` notebook.
-Ensure there is enough space on disk (approximately 10GB) before running.
+Ensure there is enough space on disk (approximately 30GB) before running.

+See `environment.yml` for specifications of the conda environment used to run the model.